 - Sweet Williams

-The New Covent Garden flower market has put together a seasonality chart for British Flowers Week (which ran from 10-16 June 2019).
+The New Covent Garden flower market has put together a seasonality chart for British Flowers Week.
 This showcases which flowers are in season throughout the year.
 Support British growers by looking for these seasonal products and asking for them specifically.
 Click on the image below to download the chart.

 Some flowers (and arguably very popular ones, such as long-stem roses) have largely been outcompeted by trade from overseas, whose warmer, lighter and more predictable climates allow them to grow and import flowers at a lower price than it would cost UK growers.
 However, our cooler climate is perfect for many other flowers and foliage.